 Sesquicentennial Film Festival

-Our community will come together for a unique film festival honoring the remarkable contributions of Wellesley alumnae to the entertainment industry.
+Our community came together for a unique film festival honoring the remarkable contributions of Wellesley alumnae to the entertainment industry.

 Chasing Gender Roles, Iconic Campus Traditions, and the Meaning of Community Across 131 Years of Hoop Racing at Wellesley College

 Hooprolling is a beloved annual tradition at Wellesley College.
-A team from the Department of Women’s and Gender Studies will create a digital humanities StoryMaps website featuring historical photographs, news articles, and interviews with 22 past winners and will curate a public exhibition in the Humanities Lounge.
-With the support of student research assistants, the team also plans to develop an article based on its findings.
+A team from the Department of Women’s and Gender Studies will create a digital humanities StoryMaps website featuring historical photographs, news articles, and interviews with 22 past winners, and curated a public exhibition in the Humanities Lounge.
+With the support of student research assistants, the team also developed an article based on its findings.

 Cultural Houses at Wellesley College: A History

-This graphic novel celebrates the histories of Harambee, Acorns, and Slater, honoring their legacies and their lasting impact on campus life.
+“The Genesis of Wellesley’s Cultural Houses” is a graphic novel that celebrates the histories of Harambee, Acorns, and Slater, honoring their legacies and their lasting impact on campus life.
+Copies are available at Clapp Library.

 Written by Wellesley: Composers and Lyricists Throughout the Ages

-This concert will feature a selection of works that showcase the diverse musical contributions of our alumnae and will honor their rich legacy, from Katharine Lee Bates, class of 1880, and Katherine Kennicott Davis, class of 1914, to today’s students.
+This concert featured a selection of works that showcased the diverse musical contributions of our alumnae and honored their rich legacy, from Katharine Lee Bates, class of 1880, and Katherine Kennicott Davis, class of 1914, to today’s students.